FinweLtd/doc-livesync-all/docs/articles/resolution.md

 1024 px / 360° = ~2.84 ppd
 ```

-We can also see that the image does not look as sharp as our original cube face.
+We can also see that the image does not look as sharp as our original cube face, although
+they are both 1024 pixels wide images.
 Why is that?
+We must remember that we have *added* 5
+more cube faces - much more information - without increasing pixel resolution ie. the
-Remember that we have added 5 more cube faces, changed the projection, and halved the vertical
+amount of detail the image can hold.
+In addition, we have changed the projection, and actually
+halved the vertical resolution from 1024 px to 512 px.

+Since we can see the difference with our own eyes, there must be a way to also *measure* it.
+Both images are 1024 pixels wide, so obviously simple pixel resolution does not contain
+enough information to describe the difference.
+We must move on to spacial resolution
+(image clarity), ie. somehow take into account the amount of pixels *per length unit*.
+But on screen, both images are scaled to match with our column width, so they have the same
+width in pixels both in file and on screen.
+We must go deeper.

-resolution from 1024 px to 512 px!
-Consider that four cube faces (front, right, back, left)
+Consider that four cube faces (front, right, back, left) cover 360 degree spin at the horizon
-cover 360 degree spin at the horizon level.
-This means that one cube face covers 90 degrees
+level.
+This means that one cube face must cover 90 degrees field-of-view horizontally (360/4=90).
-field-of-view horizontally (360/4=90).
-To compare, our original cube face had much higher
+To compare, our original cube face had much higher resolution *per degree* (exactly 4x higher,
-resolution per degree (exactly 4x higher, of course):
+of course):

 ```
 1024 px / 90° = ~11.37 ppd